- Market & Audience Insight: Why Women-Fitness Apps Matter

 2. Engagement Metrics

-Engagement is the heart of any fitness app development solutions for women.
+Engagement sits at the core of successful women’s fitness platforms.
 If users are active, the app stays healthy.

 Daily Active Users (DAU) and Monthly Active Users (MAU):